ethereum/web3.py/docs/ethpm.rst

 .. py:method:: BaseURIBackend.can_translate_uri(uri)

    Return a bool indicating whether this backend class can translate the given URI to a corresponding content-addressed URI.
-   A registry URI is said to be capable of "transalating" if it points to another content-addressed URI in its respective on-chain registry.
+   A registry URI is said to be capable of "translating" if it points to another content-addressed URI in its respective on-chain registry.

 .. py:method:: BaseURIBackend.fetch_uri_contents(uri)